kgourgou/raggler/README.md

 # raggler

 Point this at your files and enjoy some simple RAG (retrieval augmented generation).
-I mainly buildt this to quickly send questions to my obsidian vault, but it should work for any plain text files / markdown.
+I mainly built this to quickly send questions to my obsidian vault, but it should work for any plain text files / markdown.
 Raggler will also try to chunk your PDFs.

 ## See what this thing can do